OliverGibbons1/APCompPro24/README.md

 # APCompPro24
-This is Oliver Gibbons portfolio for the 2023-24 AP computer programming course offered at Skyline.
+This is Oliver Gibbons's portfolio for the 2023-24 AP computer programming course offered at Skyline.

 ## Hangman clone

 A hangman clone in a command line environment.